 The exterior design of the Tiago is defined through three “EX” values – Exciting, Expressive & Extraordinary.
-Basically these 3 values talk about the design and stance of the vehicle, esp. the hexagonal grille, smoked headlamps, tail lamps and so on.
+Essentially, these 3 values talk about the design and stance of the vehicle, esp. the hexagonal grille, smoked headlamps, taillamps and so on.
 Similarly, the interior design is defined through 3 “IN” values.
 Inviting, Intouch and Intelligent.
-These 3 talk about things like dual tone interior, height adjustable seating with body hugging bolsters, customizable air vents, premium fabrics and an infotainment system developed by Harman.
+These 3 talks about things like dual-tone interior, height-adjustable seating with body-hugging bolsters, customizable air vents, premium fabrics and an infotainment system developed by Harman.

-One thing that needs to be mentioned specially here is the design of the interior, quality of materials used here has improved drastically.
+One thing that needs to be mentioned especially here is the design of the interior; the quality of materials used here has improved drastically.
 All the buttons look and feel nice.
 I think Maruti has a lot to learn from Tata when it comes to interiors.

 Taking about the practicality, there are multiple storage spaces across the car, 22 to be precise.
-No problem with knee room or head room whatsoever even for 6 footers.
+No problem with the knee room or headroom whatsoever even for 6 footers.

-Powering the Tiago is Tata’s Revotron and Revotorq family of engines.
-The 1.2 litre 3 Cyl petrol motor produces 85 PS of power and 114 Nm of torque And the 1047 CC, 3 Cyl Revotorq diesel engine produces 70 PS of power and 140 Nm of torque.
-Both engines are mated to a 5 Speed manual transmission.
+Powering the Tiago is Tata’s ‘Revotron’ and ‘Revotorq’ family of engines.
+The 1.2-litre 3-cylinder petrol motor produces 85 PS and 114 Nm of torque, and the 1,047 cc, 3-cylinder Revotorq diesel engine produces 70 PS and 140 Nm of torque.
+Both engines are mated to a 5-speed manual transmission.
 Among both, it’s the diesel that impresses you.
-There are two driving modes which Tata claims first in the segment, power and eco modes for improved efficiency.
+There are two driving modes which Tata claims first in the segment, Power and Eco modes for improved efficiency.

-Ride is little bit on the stiffer side, however it’s by no means uncomfortable.
-Suspension has been tuned pretty well for Indian conditions.
+The ride is a little bit on the stiffer side, however, it’s by no means uncomfortable.
+The suspension has been tuned pretty well for Indian conditions.